-In this work, we present TCBench, a benchmark dataset that \textbf{bridges state-of-the-art neural and physics-based weather models with TC observational records to accelerate progress in data-driven forecasting of TCs}.
+In this work, we present TCBench, a benchmark dataset that bridges state-of-the-art neural and physics-based weather models with TC observational records to accelerate progress in data-driven forecasting of TCs.
 This enables a transparent, reproducible assessment of how TC prediction can be further improved with machine learning.
-We demonstrate that neural weather models can skillfully forecast TC intensity up to 5 days ahead, particularly when combined with observational data and processed through tools provided in TCBench.
+We demonstrate that neural weather models can skillfully forecast TC intensity up to five days ahead, particularly when combined with observational data and processed through tools provided in TCBench.
 Furthermore, we show that ensemble neural weather models demonstrate TC track prediction skill that rivals traditional, physics-based ensembles.

 TCBench frames the problem of TC forecasting under the assumption that there is already a tropical system that exists at an initial time of forecast, thereby focusing on predicting how the system will evolve.
+TCBench further focuses on the performance of the models across all observed storms---relying on a fallback algorithm when models fail---and not the intersection of storms predicted by each model.
+We consider this a necessity when comparing a large number of models with different biases (stemming from, e.g., tracking choices), as the size of the evaluation set would otherwise be constrained by the most restrictive model.
 TCBench provides pre-processing pipelines, evaluation protocols, visualization tools, and baselines from both physics- and neural-based models to benefit the atmospheric science and AI communities.
 Designed for rapid iteration and anticipating fast innovation in data-driven forecasting, TCBench is extensible to new models, additional predictive targets, and encourages creative use of the data's spatiotemporal structure.